Simple question, complex answer.

 Sometimes forwards, sometimes backwards but all in all moving forwards.
 We all make mistakes.
 Sometimes it takes a lot of mistakes.
 Keep going.

 Therapy or counselling of some sort is helpful.
 (Even for those who have a background in it).
 As conscious of our biases and triggers that we think we are, having an objective source can be so valuable!
 Even now, I still have “a-ha” moments with my therapist.

 Make sure it’s the right fit.
 Earlier on in my journey I had seen a counsellor for the 1st time and she told me I would never be able to go back to school; that I wouldn’t be able to handle it.
 I was pissed at the time and she was wrong.
 Instead of knowing that she wasn’t an “expert” I felt bad about myself and this isn’t helpful in the healing process.

 Don’t let any counsellor or therapist tell you they are an “expert”…especially in regard to your life.
 If they do, move on.
 Peace out homie.

-Find a counsellor/therapist/helper that has done some of their own inner work and is open enough to share it.
+Find a counsellor/therapist/helper that has done some of their own inner work and are open enough to share it.
 You don’t need to know the specifics of their journey but for me, it has helped immensely with relatability and connection.
 If they give you a common line about maintaining professional boundaries, appreciate that but also know that if they can’t acknowledge they have their own dirty laundry, you might want to re-think where you are spending hundreds of dollars for YOUR healing.
 Just saying.